 No non-Disney content

-Unlike Netflix or Amazon, Disney does not plan to license content from other studios to put on its streaming service, at least for now.
+Unlike Netflix or Amazon, Disney does not plan to license content from other studios to put on Disney+, at least for now.
 However, the Hulu bundle will allow Disney+ fans wider access to shows.
 Considering how many movies Disney is making these days, this is less of a content problem than just a cultural one: Do we really want one corporation making all the lion’s share of our content?

 Slow rollout of new shows